 The friend who asked for the medicine got hit with the metal baton on his knees until they were bleeding and he could barely walk after that.

 The truck was forest green in color, with a small window on the top and a small door for the trunk itself.
 The trunk was 4 by 2 meters in size and had no place to sit.
-They had to stand on the cold metal, as their shoes were taken away previously, and the weather was very cold.
+They had to stand barefoot on the cold metal and the weather was very cold.

 The respondent identified the truck as the one below:

-All of the 11 people of the group were loaded in the trunk.
-2 men wearing green camouflage jackets and pants with black boots (which looked, according to the respondent, similar to the bulgarian army) were driving the truck.
-One of them was armed with a gun, which was tied on his neck.
-The respondent recognized the gun and uniform from the pictures below:
+All 11 people from the group were loaded in the trunk.
+Two men wearing green camouflage jackets and pants with black boots (which looked, according to the respondent, similar to the Bulgarian army) were driving the truck.
+One of them was armed with an assault rifle, which was strapped over his shoulder.
+The respondent recognized the gun and uniform from the picture below:

 The two men were standing next to the truck, waiting for everybody to be loaded in and then locked the door.
 The driving was reckless and fast.
 All the way on unpaved roads as the respondent and the group were shaking inside the trunk.
 They could barely stand because of the reckless driving and the injuries sustained from the beating.
 “The pain was insufferable”.

 After 45 minutes they arrived next to the fence, surrounded by forest.
 The fence had a small door in it.
 The same men were at site, wearing uniforms similar to the Bulgarian border police and Bulgarian army.
-6 of them were wearing green sacramento jackets and pants with “border police” written on their backs.
-2 of them were wearing green camouflage uniforms which looked similar to the bulgarian army with a bulgarian flag stitched on their right arm sleeves.
+Six of them were wearing green sacramento jackets and pants with “border police” written on their backs.
+Two of them were wearing green camouflage uniforms which looked similar to the Bulgarian army with a Bulgarian flag stitched on their right arm sleeves.

 After arriving at the site, the transit group was taken out of the truck one by one and beaten again for 2-4 minutes with a branch until they all ran through the small door to Turkish territory.
 Everybody got heavily beaten, even on their heads.
 The friend with the bleeding knees was beaten up even more.
-Only the men who were dressed in green camouflage which looks similar to the bulgarian army uniform did not participate in the beatings.
+Only the men who were dressed in green camouflage uniforms did not participate in the beatings.

 The door, according to the respondent did not look like an official door, but rather 2 by 1 meters in size and opening more like a garage door.
-As the uniformed men already had taken all of the belongings from the transit group, they did not search the transit group again before pushing them back.
+The officers had already taken all of the belongings from the transit group and they did not search them again before pushing them back.

 “We were pushed back in the middle of nowhere, only wearing shirts and pants”.

 At 12:30 am they were pushed back to Turkey.
 “We were lucky, we had to carry our friend who was more injured than us”.
-They walked for 40 minutes until reaching a small village called Malkoclar where they asked for help from a civilian who drove them back to Edirne if they paid 300 Turkish Lira per person.
-The guide asked to use the civilian’s phone to call the smuggler who later paid the money for everybody once they arrived in Edirne.
+They walked for 40 minutes until reaching a small village called Malkoclar where they asked for help from a civilian, who agreed to drive them back to Edirne but at a cost of 300 Turkish Lira per person.

-The group asked for asylum after they were beaten up and in response to the officers question where they were going.
-The response was then more heavily beating.
+In Bulgaria, the group asked for asylum after they were beaten up and in response to the officers’ questions regarding where they were going.
+The response was then more heavy beating.
 “They don’t want us in Bulgaria”.
 During the whole time no food or water was given nor medical assistance.
 “We thank god cause we stood alive after all that beating”.